ranisalt/faster-computer-guide/README.md

   ```

 - **Optimize your initrd**.
 On Arch Linux, you can modify */etc/mkinitcpio.conf* and it is very well documented and I intend to have a deeply optimized example soon, but you can change the *COMPRESSION* to *cat* on SSD to generate a larger initrd in favor of faster (instant) decompression, a fine trade-off around 10 times faster than gzip.
 On other distros, refer to the official guides and manuals.
 - **Use [profile-sync-daemon](https://wiki.archlinux.org/index.php/Profile-sync-daemon)**.
-It is a great tool by the great @graysky to manage your browser profile on tmpfs, and it both increases performance and reduces disk wear.
+It is a great tool by the great [@graysky2](https://github.com/graysky2) to manage your browser profile on tmpfs, and it both increases performance and reduces disk wear.
 Please note that it takes some time to start on boot, up to a couple of seconds.
 - **Replace bash by dash on boot**.
 This is a tricky one. **dash** is a very slim alternative to **bash** and it can be used on boot to shave off some milliseconds.
 You need to redirect */usr/bin/sh* to */usr/bin/dash* if it was linked to bash.
 Check it first:

   ```bash